Seminar on the Governance of Global Tax Coordination

 Financial globalisation has increased states’ need for a safety net to prevent financial crises from spinning out of control.
 Since the global financial crisis, the system of safety nets has been reformed and added to, making it more diverse, but also more fragmented.
 This seminar will examine its components, coherence, and its potential resilience.

-Seminar on Migration Governance
+Seminar on the Governance of Migration

 Jointly organised with: EUI’s Migration Policy Centre